jeckman/wpbook/README.txt

 as some other files for processing comments and the like.

 == Version History ==

+= Version 0.9 beta =
+* First attempt at profile boxes.
+Works, but process is a bit hectic.
+* Shows 5 most recent posts in profile box
+* Possible to get and set infinite session key from inside admin?
+   Could open FB page in a jQuery popup, perhaps?
+   When the user hits inifinitesession.php, couldn't I just set the option right then?
+* Do we need an option to not show the "add to profile" box?
+* Do I also need to direct user to set default fbml for the "pages" box, or is that handled automagically?

 = Version 0.8.2 =
 * Added option to require email address of comment author